 Check your Student Aid Report, which is generated by filing your FAFSA.
 If there is an asterisk (*) next to your Expected Family Contribution (EFC), then you’ve been selected by the government for verification.
 You may also check your outstanding requirements in NewCleis in the Financial Aid section.

 Also, if you’ve sent us your FAFSA (and you’re a current or incoming student), we send emails to alert you, and tell you what documents to submit.
-If you are an incoming student, your aid offer was stamped in red “Selected for Verification”.
+If you are an incoming student, your aid offer highlighted “Selected for Verification”.

 Will I get federal aid if I don’t submit the verification documents?